jiangsheng/jiangsheng.github.io/docs/games/axis_and_allies/attributes.rst

 ---------
 No Upkeep
 ---------
 You are not going to pay for the upkeep.
 E.g. when you start a game with some units, they will not cost you.
-Remember to keep them alive as the replacement will cost you.
+Generally speaking you should sell those to build a few recons to capture cities, despite the replacement will cost you.

 --------------
 Oil Production